-The second "Highlander" movie, again with Christopher Lambert and Sean Connery.
-It's the year 2024 and all the ozone above Earth has gone.
+The second "Highlander" movie, again with Christopher Lambert and Sir Sean Connery.
+It's the year 2024, and all of the ozone above Earth is gone.
 To protect people from dying, MacLeod helped in the construction of a giant "shield", several years ago.
-But, since there isn't left anyone Immortal after MacLeod's victory in the previous film, he has stopped being an Immortal himself.
+But, since there isn't anyone left who's Immortal after MacLeod's victory in the previous movie, he has stopped being an Immortal.
 Now he is just an old man, until one day some other Immortals arrive on our planet.
-You see, the Immortals come from another planet...Written by
+You see, the Immortals come from another planet.Written by

 Chris Makrozahopoulos <email@example.com>

 Filming in Buenos Aires attracted all kinds of corrupt politicians and celebrities wanting to get close to Sir Sean Connery and Christopher Lambert.
 The two met, and did some photos with Argentina's President at that time, Carlos Saúl Menem, who made a brief cameo in the movie.
 See more »